- What are the responsibilities of peer reviewers?

 - Upon logging in, select "My Profile" under the "Main" tab and follow steps 2-4 from above.

-Again, if your education and expertise align with a particular competition, an OPE representative will contact you by e-mail to confirm your availability.TOP
+Again, if your education and expertise align with a particular competition, and there is need, an OPE representative will contact you by e-mail to check your availability to participate in the panel review.TOP

-Should you have a question or need assistance specifically when using the G5 system, please contact G5 Hotline at 888-336-8930 or firstname.lastname@example.org.
+Should you have a question or need assistance specifically when using the G6 system, please contact G6 Helpdesk at 888-336-8930 or firstname.lastname@example.org.TOP